10 Push Notification Best Practices for eCommerce Brands

 More sophisticated still - many brands export push notification data into their own custom analytics platforms, or use tools like Python and Pandas to analyze the data in a more hands-on manner.

+The bottom line: Use data to fine-tune your approach and send notifications that truly resonate with customers and drive results for your business.
 Each datapoint is a puzzle piece, eventually you’ll put them all together and leverage push to its full potential.

 8. Iterative Improvement